-Science says this is psychosis, schizophrenia etc etc, but I am not so sure.
-I remember what I did as a victim in the throws of sexual violation, and I remember the times I read those Omni magazines and practiced tirelessly to leave my body.
+Science says this is psychosis, schizophrenia, etc, but I am not so sure.
+I remember what I did as a victim in the throes of sexual violation, and I remember the times I read those Omni magazines and practiced tirelessly to leave my body.
 I remember that I was successful as well.

 I am not sure what this means, but I see the connection.
 Whether it is spiritual, or if it is a figment of my damaged psyche, I may never know.
 I invite your opinions.